A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Making good science fiction is tough, making good science fiction without franchise potential is impossible.
 Terry Gilliam however, did the ultimate trick here: an enjoyable sci-fi adventure coupled with a scathing commentary on our obsession with technology.
 It just so happens to be the boy's parents are so obsessed with gadgets and devices.
 This movie also has one of the cruelest endings I've witnessed to happen to a boy, and the ultimate ironic statement.

 An unconventional choice if you were to look at it as a typical 80's action-sci-fi hybrid but a deeply biting satire if you're willing to examine what's underneath.
 Director Paul Verhoeven has always been a man to examine what's already out there under the guise of spoof and really insinuate the satire to it all.
 He did this in "Starship Troopers" fairly well, if you're willing to look past that film's sheer absurdity.
 In "Robocop", it's about the relationship between big business and law enforcement in the form of Murphy (Peter Weller), a police officer brought back from the dead in metal weaponry, with just a tinge of his past self left intact.
 Kurtwood Smith has always been a solid character actor in film & TV, but I don't think you could play a prick any better than he did here, as a hired thug who spits blood at police paperwork and proudly says "Just give me my fuckin' phone call."
+Smith also makes a small but worthy impression in "Hitchcock" as an oppressive MPAA head honcho too.

 When I was in college, there was a guy who looked far past the prime of college students with a receding hairline, a growing beard and glasses.
 I graduated of course and then years later, had to return to my school to meet with an old colleague for a work project.
 Who do I run into, but this guy?
 He had been at the school for more than the average four years, still an eternal college student.
 His presence at the school is why this film is in my list, because I'm sure many people at college, remember there was that one person who always seemed to hang around.
 In this film, it's a bunch of pseudo-intellectuals living a hermetic existence, refusing to face responsibility or grow up, but just stay in their little academic bubble.
 It's evident throughout muck of K&S that their educations have been overcooked, insulating them from everyday responsibilities by analyzing a world through knowledge than experience.
 Josh Hamilton's character drove me nuts when his father (Elliott Gould) makes him an offer to stay at his apartment in Greenwich Village of New York, and he dawdles!
 But this film is definitely a key film from the 90's independent film movement, as each character represents a certain subculture within a group of friends.